cshuo/Blog-Server-Config/readme.md

 ## Setting up server configuration of hexo blogs using Docker, Nodejs and Nginx.

 ### How to run?
-- Clone this project.
+- Clone this project, put your hexo blog directory under this project.
-- Put your hexo blog directory under this project.
+- Set up webhook of your blog github project (the project is $YOUR_BLOG/source/_posts), then modify webhook/server.js accordingly.
 - Modify docker-compose.yml according to the path of this project and your domain name.
 - Run command "docker-compose up -d".